 Our client’s arm was badly mangled.
 After several surgeries, it had to be amputated.

-Our client’s wife called attorney Fred Pritzker, who flew to meet with them and discuss their options.
+Our client’s wife called us, and an attorney flew to meet with them and discuss their options.
 The couple decided to pursue compensation and hold the driver and her employer accountable.

-Attorneys Fred Pritzker and Eric Hageman have been named “Super Lawyers” by Law & Politics every year since 2004.
+Attorneys at Pritzker Hageman have been named “Super Lawyers” by Law & Politics every year since 2004.